Articles and Videos

 CCM Vocal Pedagogy Institute at Shenandoah University

 The Contemporary Commercial Music Vocal Pedagogy Institute Our twelfth year featuring Somatic Voicework™, the LoVetri Method, July 12-21, 2014 for levels I, II and III.
 It continues to be the first and only vocal pedagogy course offering graduate and doctoral credit for courses on CCM.
 It also offers a number of post certification courses for those who are certified as Level III graduates.
-Until our 2014 brochure is available, please view our last year's 2013 brochure.
+Please view our 2014 CCM brochure.

 For more information please visit CCM Institute For further questions please contact: Kathryn Green at email@example.com.